 The following physical and chemical characteristics of materials can influence the level of risk of a fire or explosion occurs.

 Form and physical state

-The form or physical state of chemicals, substances or other materials can have a significant influence on the level of risk of a fire or explosion.
-The physical state of a material is generally considered as either solid, liquid or gas, however, materials can be further categorised as aerosolised droplets, vapours, fumes, mists, powders, dust or fibres.
+The form or physical state of chemicals, substances, or other materials can significantly influence the level of risk of a fire or explosion.
+The physical state of a material is generally considered as either solid, liquid, or gas.
+However, materials can be further categorized as aerosolized droplets, vapors, fumes, mists, powders, dust, or fibers.

-Bulk materials in solid, liquid and gas forms behave differently and present different risks.
-Liquids spread readily compared to solids and have a greater risk of coming into contact with an ignition source if spilt.
-Gases present a greater risk as concentrations in air are generally higher than for liquids (and their vapours) and can spread more rapidly.
-Depending on the vapour density, some gases can flow across surfaces in a similar way to liquids, rather than dissipating quickly.
-For example, vapours which have a density greater than air can move along the floor and spread to adjacent work areas where ignition sources may be present, thereby creating a significant risk in those areas.
+Bulk materials in solid, liquid, and gas forms behave differently and present different risks.
+Liquids spread readily compared to solids and have a greater risk of coming into contact with an ignition source if spilled.
+Gases present a greater risk as concentrations in air are generally higher than for liquids (and their vapors) and can spread more rapidly.
+Depending on the vapor density, some gases can flow across surfaces similarly to liquids rather than dissipate quickly.
+For example, vapors with a density greater than air can move along the floor and spread to adjacent work areas where ignition sources may be present, creating a significant risk in those areas.

 Temperature and pressure